KeanuVentura/CookingUpInsights/README.md

 **Test Statistic:** The variance of the proportions of missing ratings across different cooking times
 **Significance Level:** 5% (α = 0.05)

 The histogram below portrays the distribution of cooking time by rating missingness, highlighting that missing and non-missing rating values are similarly distributed across cooking times.
-This suggests that the missingness does not depend the minutes column.
+This suggests that the missingness does not depend on the minutes column.

 <iframe
   src="assets/minutes_by_rating_missingness.html"